nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab5-Win_.NET/edX-DEV212x-Lab5-Win_.NET.md

 Add Route Traffic task to divert traffic to the blue slot.

+If the Route Traffic Task does not appear in your search, please install this extension from the market place [](https://marketplace.visualstudio.com/items?itemName=colinsalmcorner.colinsalmcorner-buildtasks)

 ![](media/vsts_add_traff.png)

 Use variables defined in the release to configure the traffic manager.